khannay/FittingParamsDiffEqFlux/README.md

+# Parameter Fitting for ODEs

-# Fitting Differential Equations Parameters using a Neural Networks Approach
+Fitting Differential Equations Parameters using a Neural Networks Approach

 Some tutorial programs fiiting differentiable equation parameters using the DiffEqFlux and sciml packages for Julia.